 Winter Roads Maintenance

-View the Snow Plow Activity Map (only active during snow events), or call the Spokane County Snow Removal Hotline at 509-477-2666.
+For more information, go to the Snow Plow Activity or call Spokane County Public Works at (509) 477-3600.
 In the event of an emergency please dial 9-1-1.

 Snow Plowing, Sanding & Deicing

 Spokane County's maintenance department provides snow and ice control for all county roads.
 Snow removal is organized by the following priority system:Priority 1 - Major Arterials